cunarist/app-template/README.md

 python automate template-update
 ```

-# 🌳 Environment Variables
+# 📝 Configuration Files

-Before you proceed, you need to prepare files for environment variables.
+Before you proceed, you need to prepare files for system configuration.

-This terminal command will generate environment variable files or update them from template files if they already exist.
+This terminal command will generate configuration files or update them from template files if they already exist.

 ```
 python automate config-filling
 ```

 Files for environment variables are not version-controlled.
-You might be wondering why there are multiple files for managing environment variables.
+You might be wondering about why there are multiple files for managing environment variables.
 It's basically because this template combines multiple programming languages.

+- File `./android/local.properties` contains information about Android toolchain on the computer.
+- File `./native/.cargo/config.toml` includes environment variables loaded in Rust.
+You might need them to locate external C++ library paths through environment variables for compilation.
 - There is no environment variable file for Dart.
-Use Dart's [hot reload](https://docs.flutter.dev/development/tools/hot-reload) instead.
+Use Dart's [hot reload](https://docs.flutter.dev/development/tools/hot-reload) feature instead.
 You might want to change variables directly in Dart to experiment UI stuffs such as dark mode.
-- File `./native/.cargo/config.toml` includes environment variables loaded in Rust.
-You might need them to locate external C++ library paths through environment variables for compilation.

 You should change values of environment variables inside these files during development to suit your needs.
 Environment variable files are only used in production and not included in the final release.